-Bonus is…. relish is a great way to use up all that excess zucchini coming out of your garden, or left on your doorstep by that friendly neighbor… who has too much zucchini. 🙂
+The bonus is…. relish is a great way to use up all that excess zucchini coming out of your garden.
+O what about the gifts of squash left on your doorstep by that friendly neighbor… who has too much zucchini. 🙂 I use zucchini, but this recipe also works with yellow summer squash just fine.

 This relish recipe makes about 5 pint jars or 10 half-pints.
 Both size jars are processed for the same amount of time.
 A simple recipe with zucchini, onions, vinegar, sugar and spices.
 No peppers in this recipe.